tidyverse/tidyverse.org/content/blog/ggplot2-4-0-0/index.md

 ## Position aesthetics

 Layers consist of three components: stats, geoms and positions.
 While stats and geoms have their own aesthetics, like `weight` or `linewidth`, the position adjustments did not.
-In this release, positions can also declare their own statistics.
+In this release, positions can also declare their own aesthetics.
 You can map data to these aesthetics like you would for geom or stat aesthetics.

 In [`position_nudge()`](https://ggplot2.tidyverse.org/reference/position_nudge.html) for example, we now have the `nudge_x` and `nudge_y` parameters as aesthetics. [^2] Two benefits are that we can now use expressions in [`aes()`](https://ggplot2.tidyverse.org/reference/aes.html) to declare these and they are vectorised.
 We use that advantage in the plot below where we use [`sign()`](https://rdrr.io/r/base/sign.html) in a divergent bar chart to determine the left-right direction of the nudge.